Skip to content

 neg x -- -x

-eq and is are interchangeable.
-When the right side is a type name (e.g., string, number, null, or a capitalized class name), it becomes a type check.
+When the right side of eq is a type name (e.g., string, number, null, or a capitalized class name), it becomes a type check.
 Otherwise, it becomes a strict equality comparison (===).

 For not-equal, use neq or not eq.
 For less-than-or-equal, both le and lt eq work.
 For greater-than-or-equal, both ge and gt eq work.